breadlesscode/neos-backups/Documentation/steps.md

 ```

 ## Site export step
-This step uses the Neos CMS site export functionality to export sites and his resources
+This step uses the Neos CMS site export functionality to export sites and its resources
-into a XML-File.
+into an XML-File.

 Example configuration:
 ```yaml